 This course examines the style, meaning and function of baroque art in Italy in its cultural and historical context.
-The work of major 17th century Italian architects, sculptors and painters will be covered, including in-depth analysis of the lives and works of Bernini, Borromini, the Carracci, Cortona, Tiepolo, Caravaggio, and Artemisia Gentileschi.
+The work of major 17th century Italian architects, sculptors and painters will be covered, including in-depth analysis of the lives and works of Caravaggio, Bernini and Velasquez.